 1) Assuming the Buyer is the User

 Typically, buyer personas are created on the assumption that the person purchasing a product is the same as the person using the product.
-In the B2B (and particularly enterprise) space, this isn't always the case.
+In the SaaS (and particularly enterprise SaaS) space, this isn't always the case.

 When selling to businesses, the buying process isn't always as simple and linear as in the consumer space.
 Though your product may end up in the hands of a design team or an accounting team, it might be a director of the company, or a purchasing team, that ultimately makes the decision to buy.